liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/03-osgi-and-modularity-for-liferay-6-developers/00-osgi-and-modularity-for-liferay-6-developers-intro.markdown

 On deploying this class's module, the SCR finds a component configuration of the class type `SomeApi` and binds the service to this referencing component class.

-At build time, Bnd creates a *component description* file for each of a module's components automatically.
+At build time, Bnd creates a *component description* file for each module's components automatically.
 The file specifies the component's services, dependencies, and activation characteristics.
 On module deployment, the OSGi framework reads the component description to create the component and manage its